 It’s important to note that HDB/banks do not have an obligation to loan you the full LTV.
 They can opt to approve a lower LTV limit, or reject your application outright.
 If that’s happened to you, here are some possible reasons:

 Leasehold properties with 30 to 40 years left on their lease may incur an LTV ratio of 60%.
 The reason: banks feel that properties with dwindling leases constitute less satisfactory collateral because of lowering market value towards the end of a lease.

 You may also find that you cannot use your CPF funds to pay for such properties.

 There are special cases whereby properties are purchased through monthly payments, or still obtaining a loan despite the age of the property.
 These are usually cases whereby the buyer has managed to negotiate a private contract with the seller via a law firm.
 Alternatively, it may be a special loan by a private bank to a wealthy buyer who also has a good credit score.

 Based on the location and state of your property, the LTV cap can be lowered significantly.
 Properties that are based abroad tend to get lower LTV limits.
 Properties located in a less desirable neighbourhood (e.g. close to a red-light district) may also merit a lower LTV ratio.

 The lender may check for lawsuits against properties too.
-Properties that are run down or have major defects are also reasons to merit a lower LTV ratio.
+Properties that are run down or have significant defects are also reasons to merit a lower LTV ratio.

 If the loan tenure on your property purchase extends past 65 years of age, the LTV ratio will be capped.
 And as long as the loan tenure exceeds 30 years, the LTV will be similarly capped.

 If you’re thinking of taking out a home loan at 35, you have to repay your full amount before you turn 65 in order to enjoy a higher LTV ratio.
 This is why some buyers prefer to buy their second property as soon as they save up enough for one.